The Cyan Language: Anonymous Functions

-Blocks are useful to iterate over collections.
-For example, \begin{cyan} :v = {# 1, 2, 3, 4, 5, 6 #}; // sum all elements of vector v :sum = 0; v foreach: [ |:x Int| sum = sum + x ]; \end{cyan} Method {\tt foreach:} of the array {\tt v} calls the block (as in ``{\tt b eval: 5}"\/) for each of the array elements.
+Functions are useful to iterate over collections.
+For example, \begin{cyan} var v = [ 1, 2, 3, 4, 5, 6 ]; // sum all elements of vector v var sum = 0; v foreach: { (: Int x :) sum = sum + x }; \end{cyan} Method {\tt foreach:} of the array {\tt v} calls the function (as in ``{\tt b eval: 5}"\/) for each of the array elements.
 The sum of all elements is then put in variable {\tt sum}.

-Sometimes we do not want to change the value of a local variable in a block.
-In these cases, we should precede the variable by {\tt \%}: \begin{cyan} :y = 2; :b = [ |:x Int| y = y + 1; ^ x + y ]; // prints 8 Out println: (b eval: 5); // prints 3 Out println: y; y = 4; // prints 10 Out println: (b eval: 5); // prints 5 Out println: y;
+Sometimes we do not want to change the value of a local variable in a function.
+In these cases, we should use a constant instead of a variable or make a copy of the variable in the function. \begin{cyan} var y = 2; var b = { (: Int x :) // make a copy of z var z = y; var sum = 0; while z > 0 { sum = sum + z; --z; }; ^ x + sum; }; (v eval: 5) println;

-:y = 2; :c = [ |:x Int| // prints 8 Out println: (c eval: 5); // prints 2 Out println: y; y = 4; // prints 8 Out println: (c eval: 5); // prints 4 Out println: y; \end{cyan} The value of local variable {\tt y} is copied to a variable called {\tt y} that is local to the block.
-This copy is made at the creation of the block, when the value of {\tt y} is assigned to an instance variable of the block object.
-Changes to this variable are not reflected into the original local variable.

-However, both the original variable and the {\tt \%}-variable refer to the same object.
-Message sends to this object using the {\tt \%}-variable or the original variable will produce the same result.
-The variables are different but they refer to the same object. \begin{cyan} :p = Person name: "Newton" age: 370; [ // here // here ] eval; // prints "Newton" Out println: (p name); [ // here // the name of the object Person was // changed to "Gauss" ] eval; // prints "Gauss" Out println: (p name); \end{cyan}